-We deliver exemplary person-centred programmes, working with those who struggle the most with transitions in life, using the outdoors to make long-term sustainable positive change.
+- We will deliver exemplary person-centred programmes, working with those who struggle the most with transitions in life, using the outdoors to make long-term sustainable positive change. - 2.
+We will be recognised leaders in our field, extending our reach by sharing practice, developing the evidence base and building the capability of others. - 3.
+We will be an organisation fit for the future, delivering an impactful journey for all our people. - 4.
+We will be an authoritative voice on the issues affecting those most in need, influencing positive change in society to improve life choices and chances.

-PAGE 7

-We are recognised leaders in our field, extending our reach by sharing practice, developing the evidence base and building the capability of others.

-We are an organisation fit for the future, delivering an impactful journey for all our people.
-4

-We are an authoritative voice on the issues affecting those most in need, influencing positive change in society to improve life choices and chances.

-We have a robust and sustainable funding model, increasing income from a range of high-value public and private sources, adapting to the changing socio-economic landscape.
+5. We will have a robust and sustainable funding model, increasing income from a range of high-value public and private sources, adapting to the changing socio-economic landscape.